Tensors for Deep Learning - Broadcasting and Element-wise Operations with PyTorch

 The concept of broadcasting is the key to understanding how this operation will be carried out.
 As before, we can check the broadcast transformation using the

 > np.broadcast_to(t2.numpy(), t1.shape) array([[2., 4.], [2., 4.]], dtype=float32) > t1 + t2 tensor([[3., 5.], [3., 5.]])

 After broadcasting, the addition operation between these two tensors is a regular element-wise operation between tensors of the same shape.

 Broadcasting is a more advanced topic than the basic element-wise operations, so don't worry if it takes longer to get comfortable with the idea.

 Understanding element-wise operations and the same shape requirement provide a basis for the concept of broadcasting and why it is used.

 When do we actually use broadcasting?
 We often need to use broadcasting when we are preprocessing our data, and especially during normalization routines.

-There is a post in the TensorFlow.js series that covers broadcasting in greater detail.
+There is a post in the TensorFlow.js section of the Keras course that covers broadcasting in greater detail.
 There is a practical example, and the algorithm for determining how a particular tensor is broadcasted is also covered, so check that out for, a deeper discussion on broadcasting.